 BIO 531.
 Human Genetics and Social Issues.

 (3).
 Prerequisite, BIO 231.
 Survey of the principles of human heredity together with a consideration of their significance in the problems of the world today.
 The importance of human genetics in marriage counseling and in medical or legal practice is included.

 BIO 533.
 Cytology.
-(5).
-(4 lecture, 3 laboratory).
+(4).
 Advanced study of cells with special reference to morphology, cytochemistry and physiology.
 This study will include the cytoplasmic organelles and the nucleus.